ascetictoolbox/ascetictoolbox/iaas/virtual-machine-manager/clopla/README.md

 placement engine: the scheduling policy, the maximum running time, a construction heuristic, a local search heuristic, and whether some VMs are required to be deployed in specific hosts.

-For example, suppose that we want the we want to find an optimized placement using the following options:
+For example, suppose that we want to find an optimized placement using the following options:
 * Scheduling policy: consolidation.
 * Timeout: 30 seconds.
 * Construction heuristic: first fit decreasing.